Too Old For Telepathy

 Television was always part of my life and thus I have been its defender.
 I scoffed at the wowsers who criticized it for supposedly making us absent-minded or jittery or violent.
 But maybe TV can have some impact and of a different sort from what critics say.
 Violent shows may result in us becoming more scared than dangerous.
 This fits a world in which violence has reduced in recent decades but perceptions of violence seem to have grown.
 The suppposedly gritty realism of TV fiction since the 90s may have something to do with this.

-However any potential impact of television was once limited by its lack of presence in our everyday lives.
+Any potential impact of television was once limited by its lack of presence in our everyday lives.
 In my youth we only ever saw television if we were in the living room (or in our bedrooms for more consumerist households).
 Most TVs were too cumbersome to be used in transit or while at school or work.

 But now we have the mobile Internet and, rather than just the latest in a succession of different kinds of media, it is an ever-present collection of all kinds of media rolled into one.
 You can read a virtual book or watch TV or play games.
-You can do all this at home or on the train or at your desk.
+You can do all this at home or on the train or at your work desk.
 Is this a problem?
 Will the small impacts of the past grow as we are immersed in multi-media more than we have ever been?
 It is too soon to say, because this is a new phenomenon, but it is wise to be wary.

 The development that concerns me the most is the very thing I feel is also the best aspect of the Internet – communication.
 We can stay in contact with friends.
 We can make new friends from far away.
 We can tap into forms of community that fit us better than the accidental community of our neighbourhoods.
 And with all this comes the virtual telepathy I refer to.
 Is it a super power or an affliction?
 I feel both at times.